elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-the-left-hemisphere-contribute-to-language-comprehension.md

 seo:
   title: QuickTakes | Psychology
   page_description: >-
-    The left hemisphere of the brain plays a critical role in language comprehension, involving Wernicke's Area and processes such as sequential processing and phonological recognition.
+    This content discusses the crucial contributions of the left hemisphere of the brain to language comprehension, including key areas like Wernicke's and Broca's areas, and functions such as analytical thinking, sequential processing, and verbal memory.
   page_keywords: >-
-    left hemisphere, language comprehension, Wernicke's Area, analytical thinking, logical reasoning, sequential processing, phonological processing, verbal memory, language production, aphasia
+    left hemisphere, language comprehension, Wernicke's area, analytical thinking, logical reasoning, sequential processing, phonological processing, verbal memory, Broca's area, aphasia
 author: QuickTakes
 question: >-
     How does the left hemisphere contribute to language comprehension?